ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

 The only thing it does is to increase the conductance ``g_target`` of the postsynaptic neuron (for example ``g_exc`` if the target is ``exc``) every time a pre-syanptic spike arrives at the synapse, proportionally to the synaptic efficiency ``w`` of the synapse.

-You can override this default behavior by providing a new ``SpikeSynapse`` object when building a ``Projection``.
+You can override this default behavior by providing a new ``Synapse`` object when building a ``Projection``.
 For example, you may want to implement a "fatigue" mechanism for the synapse, transciently reducing the synaptic efficiency when the pre-synaptic neuron fires too strongly.
 One solution would be to decrease a synaptic variable everytime a pre-synaptic spike  is received and increase the post-synaptic conductance proportionally to this value.
 When no spike is received, this ``trace`` variable should slowly return to its maximal value.

 .. code-block:: python

-    FatigueSynapse = SpikeSynapse(
+    FatigueSynapse = Synapse(
         parameters = """
             tau = 1000 : postsynaptic # Time constant of the trace is 1 second
             dec = 0.05 : postsynaptic # Decrement of the trace